-preservative,43 44 to prevent them from being attacked by xylophagous (i.e. wood-eating) insects and to delay the process of fungal decay (i.e. rot) over time,45 and then left to thoroughly dry.
+After the cutting of the timbers into the required shapes and boring the holes for the carved joints, all the timbers, especially the posts intended to be embedded in the ground, would have had to be treated with a preservative, 44 45 to prevent them from being attacked by xylophagous (i.e. wood-eating) insects and to delay the process of fungal decay (i.e. rot) over time.
+46 After the preservative treatment, the timbers would then be left to dry thoroughly.

-- 4. Assembly.
-For the assembly of the timber frame, in addition to ropes, special scaffolding or forked timbers, 46 levers or crowbars may have been used, in combination with a plumb line, a level, and various squares for the accurate positioning of the timbers against each other; the last three tools would also have been used to position the roof timbers.
-Wooden mallets would have been used to secure the wooden pegs, nails and wedges when assembling the carved joints. - 5.
+- 3. Assembly.
+For the assembly of the timber frame, in addition to ropes, special scaffolding, forked timbers,47 levers or crowbars may have been used, in combination with a plumb line, a level, and various squares for the accurate positioning of the timbers against each other; the last three tools would also have been used to position the roof timbers.
+Wooden mallets would have been used to secure the wooden pegs, nails and wedges when assembling the carved joints. - 4.
 Roof pitch and cover.
-The proposed 450 pitch for the roof could have been calculated using a square equipped with such an angle.47 The covering of the roof with thatch would have completed the whole procedure; the laying of reed thatch would have involved tools such as wooden leggetts and mallets, hammers, reeding-needles, hooks and various cutting tools (The Thatcher's Craft, 205-9).
+The proposed 450 pitch for the roof could have been calculated using a square equipped with such an angle.48 The covering of the roof with thatch would have completed the whole procedure; the laying of reed thatch would have involved tools such as wooden leggetts and mallets, hammers, reeding-needles, hooks and various cutting tools (The Thatcher's Craft, 205-9).